top of page

 Processing Time

 As each splint is custom handcrafted to order processing time is largely dependent on order size, metal type, and splint complexity.
-Most smaller orders are out in a week, while larger and/or more complicated orders can take 2-3 weeks.
+Most smaller orders are out in a week, while larger and/or more complicated orders can take 2-3 months.
 It is also important to keep in mind that titanium has extended processing time regardless of order size as it requires additional steps in production due to the properties of the metal, and will generally add around 1-2 weeks to the standard processing time.
 It's a very difficult metal to work with, which is likely why no one else offers it, but I believe we all deserve access to good quality metal splints-including when struggling with MCAS or severe metal allergies.

 Orders placed during sale events often have a longer processing time due to the high volume of orders and complexity of the splints (people frequently take advantage of the opportunity to order thumb splints with extra supports added and designer series splints, which are more time consuming), so please keep that in mind when ordering.